 MAPPING POWER - Mini-grids provide reliable power to Sierra Leone town’s far from the national grid.
 YouthMappers, Sierra Leone chapters, and researchers at Arizona State University are teaming up to map buildings and roads to support the design of power distribution networks.
-PowerGen Renewable Energy will use our data to decide on the implementation strategy of 45 new mini-grids under their U.S. Trade and Development Agency (USTDA) Mini-grid Feasibility Study.
-This data will also be used for electrification planning by the Ministry of Energy, national utilities and other Sierra Leone energy sector stakeholders.
+This data will be used to decide on the implementation strategy of 45 new mini-grids for a Mini-grid Feasibility Study in Sierra Leone.
+This data will also be used for electrification planning by the Ministry of Energy, national utilities, and other Sierra Leone energy sector stakeholders.
 Distribution networks in Sierra Leone are scarcely mapped especially in rural locations making this data valuable for all energy sector planners.
 Five mapping tools will be used to map the low-voltage power lines in Sierra Leone.
 Utilize this ‘how-to-guide’ linked for recommendations on the steps to follow and using the tools.

 Hashtags: #YouthMappers #ASULEAPS #LetGirlsMap

 MAPPING UNDERMAPPED SETTLEMENTS - Contribute to MapRoulette Challenges that identify towns and villages that appear on OpenStreetMap as points, but don't have any roads in them.
 Get started and add roads!